 Florida Healthy Babies Initiative

 The Florida Healthy Babies Initiative (FHBI) is a state-wide effort to address high rates of infant mortality at the county level.
-In Citrus County the infant mortality rate has risen 44% to 8.4 infant deaths per 1,000 live births in the county.
-Twenty-seven infant deaths occurred between 2016 and 2018, with 11 of these deaths occurring in 2018 alone.
+In Citrus County the infant mortality rate has risen 41% to 8.2 infant deaths per 1,000 live births in the county (2017-2019) from 5.8 infant deaths (2012-2014).
+Twenty-six infant deaths occurred between 2017 and 2019, with 11 of these deaths occurring in 2018 alone.

 We have several upcoming meetings scheduled to review the data and develop a work plan to address the maternal and infant health factors influencing infant mortality.
 These meetings are open to anyone with an interest in helping our moms and babies be as healthy as possible.
 See our events page for upcoming meetings.